tueimage/essential-skills/numpy-scipy-matplotlib.md

 ### Random numbers

 NumPy can generate arrays of random numbers with `np.random` sublibrary.
 Those arrays can drawn from uniform and normal distributions.
+Here are some specific examples:

 * `np.random.random_integers(low=5, high=10, size=(3, 2))` gives an array of shape 3x2 with random integers between 5 and 10.
 The integers are uniformly distributed.
 * `np.random.uniform(low=4, high=9, size=(3, 2))` gives an array of shape 3x2 with uniformly distributed random numbers between 4 and 9.